 “Many of the works bring experiences and ideas from beyond Maine’s borders to Portland and the PMA, specifically reinforcing the deep connections between Maine and New York, two regions with longstanding connections to the artist.
 In Central Character by Martha Diamond, from 1983, the forms are immediately identifiable as skyscrapers and towering buildings.
 In many ways it seems outside the visual language of Maine, but it immediately establishes that Maine-New York connection.” —Shalini Le Gall, Chief Curator, Portland Museum of Art

-The Martha Diamond Trust does not authenticate works of art.
+Please note that the Martha Diamond Trust does not authenticate works of art.